roman-milk/roman-milk.github.io/dire-straits.md

  'Oh, yes!' she cried.
 'I've been wanting this for hours.
 Yes!
 Suck my clit, oh baby, tongue me, please.'

  Anton held Susie's legs behind her knees and pushed them back as far as he dared.
 He lapped at Susie's exposed cunt and savoured the syrup that trickled from her body.
 He loved the feel of her stockings under his fingers, and could feel his penis jerking in anticipation as his excitement increased.
 Pre cum and perhaps even the first trickles of semen hung in a long silver thread from the weeping eye, and Anton felt the cold thread stick to his leg as he knelt in front of Susie.
-Report_Story #2